 Q: What questions do customers most commonly ask you?
 What's your answer?

 A: Is there anyway to make this go faster?
+I can go as fast as the product goes, and as fast as it takes for us to work together making something were both proud of.
 Why Is this taking so long?
+Well usually on big pop productions there is sometimes a team of producers, I'm just one person creating the whole production.
 Can you do this portion for free?
+I can not this is my livelihood and I have worked very hard to get here.
 No to all of them......Honestly yes I'm being hired for a job, I'll move as quickly as possible.
 Although, sometimes honestly moving slower gets the job done right.
 We're creating art.
 Do you tell a tattoo artist to move quicker? no because that will be there for life.
 Well if you want to move someones emotions or make them listen then you have to make as awesome as an amazing tattoo.